-During these experiences she developed a passion for international affairs, investigative reporting, and the ascendance of truth and facts in reporting instead of skewing stories with a false sense of "balance."
-Advocacy journalism is admirable when the ones being advocated for are people, animals, and nature -- as opposed to corporations, which are not people and never will be people, no matter what the Supreme Court may rule.
+During these experiences she developed an abiding interest in international affairs and a commitment to investigative reporting and the ascendance of truth and facts in reporting instead of skewing stories with a false sense of "balance."
+She has written: "Advocacy journalism is admirable when the ones being advocated for are people, animals, and nature -- as opposed to governments and corporations, which are not people and never will be people, no matter what the Supreme Court may have ruled."

-Maura has guest lectured in several disciplines at IC and other institutions and given scores of presentations, lectures, and media interviews.
+Maura has lectured in several disciplines at IC and other institutions and given scores of presentations, lectures, and media interviews.
 She has written for such independent media outlets as AlterNet, Counterpunch, OpEd News, openDemocracy, Salon.com, Truthout, and Yes! magazine and has been a guest on numerous radio and television shows including Democracy Now!
 She was one of 32 women from around the world invited to contribute to a “Women Making a Difference” dialog marking the fifth anniversary of UN Resolution 1325 on Women, Peace, and Security and the EU resolution that followed it, and to a dialog on "Women and the G8."
-In both cases the contributors' recommendations were compiled and given to UN and G8 leaders.
+In both cases the contributors' recommendations were compiled and shared with UN and G8 leaders.

 Read more at maurastephens.com.